 Restructuring and integration expenses have generally been recognized in conjunction with our acquisitions.
 Such expenses reflect many estimates including costs pertaining to employee severance payments, fulfillment of outstanding contractual obligations and other matters associated with exiting a facility.
 Restructuring costs related to facilities and employees of acquired businesses generally become a component of goodwill, whereas non-acquisition related restructuring costs are recorded as restructuring expense in the consolidated statements of operations.
 Integration costs are recognized as a reduction to the results of operations as a component of current earnings.
 Reserves created for each restructuring plan are assessed quarterly and adjusted for any revisions of cost estimates or other changes in planned restructuring activities.
-Prior to January 1, 2003, we recognized restructuring reserves when the related restructuring plans had been both approved and communicated to affected employees.
-In conjunction with adopting SFAS No. 146, "Accounting for Costs Associated with Exit or Disposal Activities," on January 1, 2003, we now record restructuring reserves as the related liability is incurred.
+Prior to January 1, 2003, we recognized restructuring reserves as the related with Exit or Disposal Activities," on January 1, 2003, we now record restructuring reserves as the related liability is incurred.